osteensco/fastTravelCLI/README.md

 ft -set [key]

+# You can also explicitly set a key to a directory, or set multiple at once
+ft -set key1=some/sub/dir key2=some/other/dir

-# Travel to that location by running
+# Travel to a location by running
 ft [key]